Ghost Story (1981 film): Conception

 Universal Pictures had purchased the rights to Peter Straub's novel, Ghost Story, in 1978 for $225,000.
 English director John Irvin was asked to direct the film by producer Burt Weissbourd on the basis of his direction of Haunted: The Ferryman, a British television film.
 Upon reading Straub's novel and Lawrence D. Cohen's screenplay, Irvin envisioned the narrative as being about hypocrisy and principally "men's fear of women, and at some point, hatred."
-Irvin, who was a newcomer in Hollywood, hired several British filmmakers as part of his team, and stated that the film's cinematography was intended to be "European" in appearance,> and to "look like a Christmas card."
+Irvin, who was a newcomer in Hollywood, hired several British film makers as part of his team and stated that the film's cinematography was intended to be "European" in appearance and to "look like a Christmas card".

 Filming

 Principal photography took place in Saratoga Springs, New York and Woodstock, Vermont.
 Interiors of the abandoned home in the film were crafted inside the former Union Station in Albany, New York, while shooting for the Florida-based scenes was completed in Deland and New Smyrna Beach, Florida; scenes set in New York City were shot on location (in Waterside Plaza).
 Additional photography took place at Universal Studios in Los Angeles, California.
 According to Irvin, the filming process was emotionally turbulent for star Fred Astaire, who confided in Irvin that he felt he was going to die or be murdered while shooting the film, and at one point considered dropping out of the production.